wakaflocka17/lip/lambda/simplytyped/README.md

 ## Small-step semantics

+The call-by-value evaluation strategy extends that of the [untyped lambda calculus](../untyped/#small-step-semantics).
-Implement the **call-by-value** evaluation strategy, defined by the following rules:
+The base rules are the following rules:
 ```
 v ::= fun x . t | bv | nv       (values)
 bv ::= true | false             (bool values)